Skip to content

 TL;DR

-This paper presents Vinedresser3D, a 3D editing agent centered on a multimodal large language model (MLLM) that requires no user-provided 3D masks.
-The system automatically interprets editing intent, localizes editing regions, generates multimodal guidance, and performs inversion-based inpainting in the latent space of a native 3D generative model (Trellis), enabling high-quality text-guided 3D asset editing.
+Vinedresser3D is proposed as a 3D editing agent centered on Multimodal Large Language Models (MLLMs).
+It eliminates the need for user-provided 3D masks by automatically parsing editing intent, locating editing regions, and generating multimodal guidance.
+By executing inversion-based in-painting in the latent space of a native 3D generative model (Trellis), high-quality text-guided editing of 3D assets is achieved.

 Background & Motivation

-Text-guided 3D editing is a fundamental problem in 3D computer vision, with broad applications in digital content creation, VR/AR, and robotics.
-Despite substantial progress in 3D generation, high-quality 3D editing remains heavily dependent on professional artists and manual tools, resulting in low efficiency and a high skill barrier.
+Text-guided 3D editing is a fundamental problem in 3D computer vision with applications in digital content creation, VR/AR, and robotics.
+Despite advances in 3D generation, high-quality editing still relies heavily on professional artists and manual tools, leading to low efficiency and high barriers to entry.

-Existing 3D editing methods face three major challenges:
+Existing 3D editing methods face three primary challenges:

-The authors argue that the natural next step is to build a 3D editing agent capable of understanding high-level text instructions, automatically localizing editing regions, and coordinating multiple tools.
+Goal: To build a 3D editing agent capable of understanding high-level text instructions, automatically locating editing regions, and coordinating multiple tools.

 Method